aleksandarObreshkov/Concourser/README.md

 Concourser is a VS Code extension that renders your Concourse pipeline files and provides functionalities such as Ctrl + click navigation and environment variable resolution.

 ## What this plugin does?
-- enables Ctrl + Click navigation for your `file` properties in your task definitions.
+- enables Ctrl + Click navigation for:
+  - your `file` properties in your task definitions.
-- enables Ctrl + Click navigation for your `SCRIPT_PATH` environment variables
+  - your `SCRIPT_PATH` environment variables
-- enables Ctrl + Click navigation for your `run` properties inside your task configurations
+  - your `run` properties inside your task configurations
 - resolves environment variables for your Python scripts based on the global environment variables, defined in your Concourse pipeline file

 ## Configuration